lumite-studios/nuxt3-auth/README.md

 # Laravel Sanctum Auth (API Tokens) for Nuxt 3

+**Important Note:** This was built specifically for my own personal project and I cannot confirm if this will work for *any/every* project.
+Some changes may be necessary.

 ## Middleware
 By default, all pages require auth.
 A page can be set for a guest by setting the auth variable in page meta to false.
 If you would like to "switch" this functionality, update the `true` default in the auth global middleware to `false`.
 ```js